jonasmalacofilho/git-cache-http-server/implementation_notes.md

 - never cache
 - valid responses are: 200 (ok), 404 (not found), 410 (gone), 304 (not modified) and 403 (forbidden)
 - response content-type must be: application/x-$servicename-advertisement

+Protocol versions:
+- version 2 exists: if supported by libgit2

+Capabilities:
+- of interest: side-band-64k (to multiplex progress information)
+- server advertises
+- client puts them into effect
+- may require conversions